How do I apply?

 The EC-Africa program is targeted to entrepreneurs in Africa with mid-size companies who are looking to expand their companies across borders.
-Click here for a profile of the ideal candidate for the EC-Africa program.
+Company profile: an established firm with a scalable business in or ready to enter a growth phase.
+Participant profile: proficient in English, bachelor’s degree, global mindset, intellectual curiosity.

 To participate in the program, companies need to enroll teams of 2 or 3 decision makers (CEO, Founders, Managing Directors, CFOs, etc.).